GoogleForCreators/web-stories-wp/docs/page-layouts.md

 ## How Page Layouts differ from Template Pages

-Since page layouts are based on the same source files as page layouts, some customization of raw templates is required for them to work correctly with Page Layouts.
+Since page layouts are based on the same source files as templates, some customization of raw templates is required for them to work correctly with Page Layouts.

 ### Page Layout Types and Naming